 So I decided to try it out for myself…

 the eternal experimenter – and I had some pretty cool results.
 Mind you, I don’t have irregular cycles or anything too out of the ordinary but I do have a little cramping on the first day of my period and my basal temperatures are sometimes all over the place.

 I began seed cycling at the beginning of the year and 3 months later I can say that my temps in both phases of my cycle are much more consistent (no wacky peaks and valleys) and there are less cramps during my period.
 I figured if this helped me, it could probably help you!

 Seed cycling should be done according to your menstrual cycle if it is regular, or according to the phases of the moon cycle if your own cycle is irregular or absent.
 For instance, you would start with Phase 1 of the seed cycling protocol on the first day of the new moon and begin phase 2 of the protocol approximately 14 days later when the moon is full.

-Today I’m giving away a pretty rad Seed Cycling Protocol guide just because I love you!
+You can get my awesome Seed Cycling Protocol guide for free, just because I love you!
 As I mentioned above, I did a bunch of research on the best practices for seed cycling and they’re all in there.
 I hope you try it out and tell me how it went for you.